farellukas/vcard-qrcode-gen/README.md

 1. Install the latest version of python3 from https://www.python.org/
 2. Clone this repository and using the terminal, `cd` to the directory
+3. Make a new directory called "output" (this is where all the QR codes will be generated)
-3. Run `pip install -r requirements.txt` to install the required dependencies
+4. Run `pip install -r requirements.txt` to install the required dependencies

 ## Usage